Wondering where to eat in Melbourne when you visit? No offence to the rest of the world, but Melbourne has THE best food

 About this guide to the best restaurants in Melbourne

-There are thousands of restaurants in Melbourne and unfortunately I haven’t tried them all – but I’m working on it!
+There are thousands of restaurants in Melbourne and while I haven’t tried them all I am working on it!
 This guide lists restaurants that I’ve actually eaten at and recommend.
 I’ve of course eaten at waaayyy more restaurants than are listed here, but if I didn’t rate it, I haven’t included it here.

 I’ve organised this guide by suburb/area, but I have also listed the type of cuisine for easy reference.
-I think by location is best, as it means you can figure out which restaurants fit into your Melbourne itinerary (I’ve got ideas for how to spend a weekend in Melbourne, 3 days in Melbourne and 5 days in Melbourne), or even plan your day around a specific establishment.
+I think by location is best, as it means you can figure out which restaurants fit into your Melbourne itinerary (I’ve got ideas for how to spend a weekend in Melbourne, 3 days in Melbourne and 5 days in Melbourne), or even plan your day around a specific eatery.

 You’ll see that I favour some suburbs over others, and that’s only because they’re the ones I spend most of my time in.
 I’m working to update areas.

 Each listing has a rough price guide (from $-$$$$) so you can see straight away which Melbourne restaurants fit into your budget.